 The opossum is a medium-sized mammal, about the size of a house cat, with gray to black fur, a pink nose, naked ears, and an almost hairless prehensile tail (able to grasp, hold or wrap around).
-They are North American’s only marsupial.
+They are North America’s only marsupial.
 They are solitary, slow moving animals who are most active at night, when they wander randomly in search for food.

 Although they are excellent climbers and have been known to live in tree cavities, they prefer to den on the ground in old woodchuck burrows, brush/wood piles, and even in spaces under decks or patios.
 Opossums are omnivorous and are beneficial to humans because they cause very little damage and they consume undesirable insects, snails, and slugs.

 The many beneficial qualities of Opossums include:

 - Keeping neighborhoods clear of unwanted pests like cockroaches, rats, and mice.

 - Reducing the Lyme disease carrying tick population, eating nearly 95% that cross their path.

 - Resistance to snake venom, and eat venomous species.

 - An extremely low risk of contracting rabies!